mszegedy/plea/story/ch-4.md

 Her friends were silent.
 Vasilisa was about to change the subject, but—

 "So, by the way, is he a 'he' or a 'they'?" asked Sofia.
-"Because you said 'he', but _you_ said 'they'," pointing at each girl in turn, "Which was confusing but I think I get it?"
+"Because you said 'he', but _you_ said 'they'," she said, pointing at each girl in turn, "Which was confusing but I think I get it?"

 "Either one," said Artemis, still a little icily.
 "Thank you for asking.
 It's important to ask."